Our Lovable app leaked every user's data on day one

 How a Lovable-built SaaS shipped with Supabase RLS disabled, why we didn't see it immediately, and what the three-policy fix looks like.

 The reference app is small on purpose: Next.js App Router on the frontend, Supabase for auth and Postgres, deployed to Vercel.
-Three tables (users, invoices, customers) with the standard user_id foreign keys you’d expect.
+Three tables (users, invoices, customers) with the user_id foreign keys you’d expect.
 Two test accounts, Alice and Bob, each with a handful of invoices in their own dashboard.

-We built it the way a founder would: prompt Lovable with “build a multi-tenant invoicing tool with user accounts and an invoice list,” accept the output, deploy it.
-We didn’t review the schema.
-We didn’t touch the Supabase dashboard.
-The point was to see what the default produces.
+We prompted Lovable with “build a multi-tenant invoicing tool with user accounts and an invoice list,” accepted the output, and deployed it.
+No schema review.
+We never opened the Supabase dashboard.
+The point was to see what the default produces, untouched.

 The decision Lovable made for us